 Oregon Conservation Programs and the Energy Trust of Oregon

 Since July 2006, Cascade has relied on the Energy Trust of Oregon (ETO) for the delivery and administration of its conservation programs in Oregon.
-As the delivery agent for gas conservation efforts in customer homes and facilities on qualifying rate schedules 101 and 104 as well as some industrial efforts, The Energy Trust of Oregon has played a prominent role in both the establishment of the ETO’s annual therm savings targets in the Company’s service territory, and the determination of needed funds to acquire those therm savings.
+As the delivery agent for gas conservation efforts in customer homes and facilities on qualifying rate schedules 101 and 104, as well as some industrial efforts, The Energy Trust of Oregon has played a prominent role in both the establishment of the ETO’s annual therm savings targets in the Company’s service territory and the determination of needed funds to acquire those therm savings.
 As reported by the ETO in their annual report to the Oregon Public Utilities Commission (OPUC), the 2010 therm savings achievement in Cascade’s service territory was 367,875 (including market transformation savings of 57,616 therms), just shy of their annual goal for that year, but above their IRP target for the same timeframe.
 Spending was $1.3 million, a notable reduction from their initial estimates.
 The ETO estimates that their 2011 achievements will be on par with their existing IRP target of 391,754.
 The preliminary stretch target established for 2012 is 409,372 therms (without market transformation) and the conservative goal is 347,966.
-These goals are expected to be achievable despite the ETO’s significant downward revisions to the 20 year therm savings potential for the Company, and more stringent performance metrics from the OPUC.
+These goals are expected to be achievable despite the ETO’s significant downward revisions to the 20 year therm savings potential for the Company and the more stringent performance metrics from the OPUC.
 See addendum for additional comments regarding limitations for assessing DSM Potentials and Cost Effectiveness.

 Oregon Public Purpose Fund